Stencyl/stencylpedia/chapter-6/custom-blocks.md

 ![Return Type](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/custom-blocks-7.png)

-In this example, we want the block to calculate the distance between actors and give us back a positive number, so I've selected **Number** as the rturn type.
+In this example, we want the block to calculate the distance between actors and give us back a positive number, so I've selected **Number** as the return type.
 As a result, the custom block can now be used anywhere a Number attribute would go in the behavior!

 ![Return Type](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/custom-blocks-9.png)